New Karnataka CM in Delhi; to meet PM, Union ministers | Politics

 - India

 New Karnataka Chief Minister Basavaraj Bommai is scheduled to meet Prime Minister Narendra Modi here on Friday.
 This is his first visit to the national capital after taking over as chief minister of the state.
-Bommai is also planning to meet Home Minister Amit Shah, Defence Minister Rajnath Singh as well as BJP national president J P Nadda.
+Ahead of his meeting with the prime minister schedule at 4 pm, Bommai is meeting several union ministers including Home Minister Amit Shah, Defence Minister Rajnath Singh and also BJP national president J P Nadda.
+The issue of cabinet expansion in Karnataka is likely to figure in the meetings.

+Speaking to reporters before meeting Singh, the Karnataka chief minister said he was here to meet the PM, the party chief and other Union ministers to thank them and seek their blessings.

+In a tweet after the meeting, the defence minister said, ''Met with the Chief Minister of Karnataka, Shri@BSBommai today.
+I conveyed my best wishes to him for a successful tenure ahead''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)